suijingfeng/vkOpenArena/README.md

                                       "Network protocols" section below
                                       (startup only)

-  in_joystickNo                     - select which joystick to use in_availableJoysticks             - list of available Joysticks
-  in_keyboardDebug                  - print keyboard debug info

   sv_dlURL                          - the base of the HTTP or FTP site that
                                       holds custom pk3 files for your server